Dumb Blonde (Avril Lavigne song): Composition and lyrics

-"Dumb Blonde" is a "fiery" and "plucky" mix of pop, power pop, hip hop, and music with a strong influence of punk rock mixed with urban and elements of pop punk, which was written by Lavigne with Minaj, Mitch Allan, and Bonnie McKee; while its production done by Allan alongside McKee, Chris Baseford, and Scott Robinson.
+"Dumb Blonde" is a "fiery" and "plucky" pop-punk, power pop, and hip-hop song, that mixes elements of punk rock and urban.
+It was written by Lavigne, Minaj, Mitch Allan, and Bonnie McKee with production done by Allan alongside McKee, Chris Baseford, and Scott Robinson.
 The track is three minutes and thirty-four seconds long.
 Lavigne described it as "the most uptempo song on the album."
 The song's instrumentation features heavy guitar synths, an "infectious" drumline and "driving" beats.
 Similarities were noted between the song and American rock artists Joan Jett and Sleigh Bells, as well as Lavigne's own 2007 album The Best Damn Thing (specifically, its lead single, "Girlfriend"), while the vocals were compared to American punk rock band M.I.A.
 Lyrically, it's a "self-empowerment anthem" and "a sassy clap-back to a man who underestimated her", which deals with "the idea that people might think [Lavigne]'s not as smart as she is based on the way she looks".
 Minaj's verse features references to her 2014 album The Pinkprint and single "No Frauds".

 About the song's concept and idea, Lavigne told Entertainment Weekly: "It's something I actually went through where I had an experience with someone calling me a dumb blonde.
 I was like, 'Ooh that's a good concept and title.'
 It started as a misogynist intimidated by my independence.
 I just thought that was really unfair."
 In an Instagram post, she continues: "I brought it to Bonnie McKee and Mitch Allan, who helped me bring it to life. [...]
 I was belittled and made to feel bad for who I was: A leader, someone with a vision and opinions, someone who has strength, desire, passion and goals. [...]
 Fuck stereotypes. [...]
 Yes, women should build each other up, but so should men and women."